Tips for budgeting and saving

 5. Raise extra cash

-Budgeting and saving can take a little planning, but the effort truly pays off.
-As your nest egg grows, you'll be able to achieve dreams such as homeownership or travel while remaining well prepared for any unexpected curves life might throw.
+Budgeting and saving takes just a little bit of planning and discipline, but the effort truly pays off.
+As your nest egg grows, you'll be in a better position to achieve dreams such as homeownership or travel while being prepared for unexpected events that require additional funds.

 Contributed by Roberta Pescow, NerdWallet